r0fld4nc3/append-gnome-version-extensions/README.md

 # Usage:

 #### Arguments:
-- `root_dir`: Specifies which directory to set as the root if iteration.
+- `root_dir`: Specifies which directory to set as the root of iteration.
 If left unspecified, defaults to: `~/.local/share/gnome-shell/extensions/`

 - `-vn`, `--version-number`: The numeric string value to append to the supported extension version.